Wett-Brito/Boardpad-front/README.md

 Or you can run command ng serve --o and the terminal will start your browser in the correct url automatically.

+### Docker way

+You can build the app's Docker image by using docker build . -t frontend:latest or you can start the project's environment by using the `docker-compose -p [CONTAINER_NAME] up -d` (please access the [BoardPad-Back](https://github.com/GustavoReinaldi/BoardPad-Back) source code to build the backend image before of run the docker compose command).

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.